monamoeba/CST-Part-II-Project-Code/README.md

 This fork adds a **color code compiler**: qubit-to-ion mapping, ion routing, circuit definitions, and simulation support for the (6,6,6) and (4,8,8) color codes, on top of the original surface-code infrastructure.

-> **Licensing note:** the upstream repository does not currently specify a license.
-Terms for this fork are pending clarification with the original author before reuse beyond personal/academic reference.

 ## What this fork adds

 The original repository compiles and simulates QEC cycles for the surface code only.
 This fork extends it to color codes, reusing the original hardware model, routing scheduler, and resource-estimation pipeline wherever it already generalised, and adding new components where it didn't: